-Since 2013, the ISS has had representation from 50 countries spread across six continents.
-In addition to India, these include Afghanistan, Australia, Austria, Bangladesh, Belgium, Bhutan, Brunei, Cambodia, China, Colombia, Denmark, Fiji, France, Germany, Haiti, Indonesia, Italy, Iran, Iraq, Japan, Lao PDR, Lebanon, Malaysia, Mauritius, Mexico, Myanmar, Morocco, Nepal, Nicaragua, Nigeria, Norway, Pakistan, Palestine, Paraguay, the Philippines, Singapore, Sri Lanka, South Africa, Switzerland, Syria, Tajikistan, Thailand, Turkey, Turkmenistan, the United Kingdom, the United States of America, Uzbekistan, Vietnam and Yemen.
+Since 2013, the ISS has had representation from over 50 countries spread across six continents.
+In addition to India, these include Afghanistan, Australia, Austria, Bangladesh, Belgium, Bhutan, Brunei, Cambodia, Canada, China, Colombia, Congo, Denmark, Fiji, France, Germany, Haiti, Indonesia, Italy, Iran, Iraq, Japan, Lao PDR, Lebanon, Malaysia, Mauritius, Mexico, Myanmar, Morocco, Nepal, Nicaragua, Nigeria, Norway, Pakistan, Palestine, Paraguay, the Philippines, Singapore, Sri Lanka, South Africa, Switzerland, Syria, Tajikistan, Thailand, Turkey, Turkmenistan, the United Kingdom (UK), the United States of America, Uzbekistan, Vietnam and Yemen.

 Students from past ISS sessions have attended some of the most renowned universities, globally.
-In fact, the ISS has formal partnerships & associations in place with institutions such as the University of California, the National University of Singapore, the University of Oxford, The University of Tokyo, the Asian University for Women in Chittagong, the Royal University of Bhutan and the University of Adelaide.
+In fact, the ISS has formal partnerships & associations in place with institutions such as the University of California, the National University of Singapore, the University of Oxford, the South Asian University, The University of Tokyo, the Asian University for Women in Chittagong, the Royal University of Bhutan and the University of Adelaide.
 Additionally, the ISS is a designated Commitment Partner of the Institute of International Education’s Generation Study Abroad initiative.

 The partnership with the University of California (UC) is a particularly important one for the ISS.
 Since 2014, the ISS and the UC Education Abroad Program (UCEAP) have had an agreement whereby students from across all ten campuses of the UC system are able to participate in the program while automatically receiving academic credits amounting to 12 quarter/ 8 semester UC units upon successful completion.
 This is a model partnership which has since been replicated with some of the other aforementioned institutions as well.